acm-ribeiro/magmact-gen/README.md

 ## Generated File Structure <a name="file-structure"></a>
 The generated file will be a standard `.json` file.
-You can find a full example of an APOSTLGen output in the `src/main/examples` directory.
-The file `apostl_spec.json` is the output of executing APOSTLGen with the `tournaments.json` specification.
+You can find a full example of an MAGMACT-Gen output in the `src/main/examples` directory.
+The file `apostl_spec.json` is the output of executing MAGMACT-Gen with the `tournaments.json` specification.
 This file is a standard OpenAPI Specification.
 The file `tournaments_extended.json` is a complete specification for the tournament's application, extended with a valid and complete APOSTL specification.